In the Heat of the Night (TV series): Second season, 1988-1989

-Season two premiered on December 4, 1988 due to the Writers Guild of America strike; the season introduced a new look, cast changes and a new set of executive producers, Jeri Taylor and her husband David Moessinger, with on-location shooting moved from Hammond, Louisiana to Covington, Georgia, which remained as the primary filming location of the show for the duration of the series.
+Strong first-season ratings earned the show a fall renewal on NBC, though Season 2's premiere was delayed to December 4, 1988, due to the Writers Guild of America strike.
+The second season brought a revamped look, cast updates, new executive producers, Jeri Taylor and her husband David Moessinger, and a permanent shift in production from Hammond, Louisiana, to Covington, Georgia, which remained as the primary filming location of the show for the duration of the series.

-The season premiere was aired as a two-hour TV movie originally entitled "The Voodoo Murders", now known in syndication as "Don't Look Back".
-The plot revolved around a copycat murder of one that Gillespie had investigated 20 years earlier.
-Also, the Sparta city council was pushing Virgil Tibbs to run as a possible candidate for Chief of Police to replace Gillespie, but Virgil showed little interest in doing so.
+The season premiere was aired as a two-hour TV movie originally entitled "The Case of the Voodoo Murders", now known in syndication as "Don't Look Back".
+The plot revolved around a bizarre copycat murder of one that Gillespie had investigated 20 years earlier, and he himself is also one of the targets for the unknown killer.
+Also, the Sparta city council was pushing Virgil Tibbs to run as a possible candidate for Chief of Police to replace Gillespie, but he showed little interest in doing so.
 Regardless, a rumor surfaces that Tibbs is after Gillespie's job, adding to the existing dissension between the two men.
-Virgil's wife, Althea, who was a stay-at-home wife in the first season, is offered a position as a teacher and guidance counselor at local Sparta High School by city Councilman Ted Marcus (Thom Gossom Jr.).
+Gillespie's concerns about retirement, his age and his personal health also bother him and contributes to a bitter blow up between he and Tibbs.
+Virgil also bumps heads with Parker and Bubba, making an already uncomfortable atmosphere even more so.
+Althea Tibbs, who was a stay-at-home wife in the first season, is offered a position as a teacher and guidance counselor at local Sparta High School by city Councilman Ted Marcus (Thom Gossom Jr.).